 PIP helps towards some of the extra costs arising from having a long-term health condition or disability that is expected to last for 12 months or longer.
 Entitlement to PIP is based on the effect a long term health condition has on your daily life, not the condition itself.

-DLA will stay for children up to the age of 16 years, both for existing or new claimants.
-Existing claimants who were aged 65 years or over on 20 June 2016 will continue to receive DLA provided they continue to meet the eligibility criteria.
+DLA will stay for children up to the age of 16, both for existing or new claimants.
+Existing claimants who were aged 65 or over on 20 June 2016 will continue to receive DLA, provided you continue to meet the eligibility criteria.

 This information is also available in the following leaflet, and in British and Irish Sign Language:

-- Personal Independence Payment - Health conditions (British Sign Language)
+- PIP for long term health conditions (British Sign Language)

 If you are aged 16 to 64 you can no longer make a claim to DLA.
-Instead, you should make a claim for PIP.
+Instead, you should claim for PIP.

 If you are an existing DLA claimant aged 16 to 64 years and your benefit is due to come to an end or if you report a change in your care or mobility needs, you will be invited to claim PIP.

 If you are aged between 16 to 64 years and have an indefinite or lifetime award for DLA, you will be randomly selected for assessment and invited to claim PIP.
-This will happen over a number of years between 12 December 2016 and December 2018.
+This will happen over a number of years up to December 2018.

 If you are a parent or guardian of a child under 16 years who is receiving DLA, the Department of Communities will write to you and your child before they turn 16 to explain how to apply for PIP, when to claim and what will happen to DLA.